-- Notified through press release/article - Hard copies of the documents at the Councils' receptions and at Libraries and leisure centres. - Notified through social media - Council's weekly newsletter - Support from Councillors to circulate the information and promote events - - Articles in the Sandwell Herald newspaper - Working with Area Partnerships to promote the consultation and events through their local channels and meetings. - One to one meetings available by appointment b) Businesses c) Landowners and Investors
+- Notified through press release/article - Hard copies of the documents at the Councils' receptions and at Libraries and leisure centres. - Notified through social media - Council's weekly newsletter - Support from Councillors to circulate the information and promote events - - Articles in the Sandwell Herald newspaper - Working with Area Partnerships to promote the consultation and events through their local channels and meetings. - One to one meetings available by appointment b) Businesses c) Landowners and Investors d) Partners

 - Notified through press release/article

 - Councils business databases mailshots,

-- Promote and engage through the Sandwell Business Engagement Team, Chamber of Commerce
+- Promote and engage through the Sandwell Business Engagement Team,

+Chamber of Commerce

-• Many are on the consultation database so received notifications of the consultation d) Partners e) Other specific groups
+- Many are on the consultation database so received notifications of the consultation - Landowners sent letters e) Other specific groups f) Duty to Co-operate